The Contractor's Phone Is the Office: Why Mobile-First Software Matters

 You do not need to close a trillion-dollar gap.
 You just need the five or six things that matter most to work well on the screen you already carry.
 You already text clients, check material prices, look up addresses, call your supplier, and take photos from your phone.
 The only piece missing is the business software that ties it together: the estimates, invoices, payments, and client records that turn a busy contractor into an organized one.

 If your current tool makes you wait until you are at a desk to send an estimate, you are losing jobs to someone whose tool does not.
-Your phone is already your office.
-Your software should act like it.
+The fix is not faster typing or better discipline.
+It is putting the business side of the work on the device you already have in your hand at the end of every walkthrough.

 Frequently Asked Questions